 Even a bankruptcy does not necessarily end your I-864 obligations.
 Although most debts and contractual obligations are dischargeable in bankruptcy, so-called "domestic support obligations" are one exception.
 Such obligations are defined as alimony, maintenance, or support owed to or recoverable by one's spouse, former spouse, or child.
 Under U.S. court decisions—for now—these also include I-864 support obligations.

 The person petitioning the immigrant and any additional financial sponsor(s) must meet three requirements to serve in this role.
 Each sponsor must be:

-Take particular note of the third requirement if both the sponsor and the would-be immigrant are presently living overseas.
-The consulate may require that the sponsor show that this is a temporary absence, that the sponsor has maintained ties to the U.S., and that he or she intends to reestablish domicile there no later than the date that the immigrant is admitted as a permanent resident.
+If both the sponsor and the would-be immigrant are presently living overseas, the U.S. consulate will require that the sponsor show either that this is a temporary absence and that the sponsor has maintained ties to the U.S., or that the sponsor intends to reestablish domicile in the U.S. no later than the date that the immigrant is admitted as a permanent resident.

-Sponsors who try to run away from their obligations will face fines.
+Sponsors of immigrants who try to run away from their support obligations will face fines.
 The U.S. government has anticipated that some sponsors might try to escape their financial obligation by simply moving and leaving no forwarding address.
 That's why the law says that the sponsor must report a new address to USCIS on Form I-865 within 30 days of moving.

 A sponsor who does not comply faces fines of between $250 and $2,000; or $5,000 if the sponsor knows the immigrant has collected need-based public benefits.